-The CMCS Observational Bee Hive was recently installed on a private wall off of the Media Center in our new building.
+The CMCS Observational Bee Hive was installed on a private wall off of the Media Center after our new building was constructed.
 This opportunity began when the students of Coastal Montessori Charter School received an observational beehive from East Cooper Montessori Charter School in 2015 through a grant obtained from the Bee Cause Project of Charleston.

 Upon receiving this gift the students asked what they could do to get the word out about the importance of bees and the role they play in our world.
 East Cooper only asked that we “Pay it forward” and that is exactly what we did.
 Through honey sales and the hard work of Ms. Amber Wheeler Bacon, Ms. Antoinette Ursits, former teacher Ms. Heather Teems and many others we were able to gift Brookgreen Gardens with an observational beehive.